ember-learn/ember-blog/content/ember-1-6-0-and-ember-1-7-0-beta-released.md

 boot has a fairly significant performance impact on boot speed of older mobile clients (approximately 5-10% boot time penalty).

-This regression was brought to our attention just before 1.6.0 was intended to ship (late May), and we decided to hold the release until a fix could be applied.
+This regression was brought to our attention before 1.6.0 was intended to ship (late May), and we decided to hold the release until a fix could be applied.
 In retrospect this was absolutely the wrong decision.
 The fix has taken much longer than originally anticipated and in the meantime folks are stuck with 1.5.1.
 Many of our users either are not affected